jcapellman/MLIDS/README.md

 The idea is to follow the steps:
 1. Run the Packet Capture Application to generate a sizeable training and test set
 2. Run the Model Trainer Application to generate a model
+3. Run the Model within the Model Harness Application to verify performance impact and detection capabilities

 ## License
 As noted this is licensed under the GPL-3.0 License.